This post may contain affiliate links. Please read our disclosure policy.

 - Spray a standard-sized muffin pan with non-stick cooking spray or use cupcake liners.

 - In large mixing bowl, mix sugar, eggs, melted butter, and oil until combined.
 Stir in buttermilk and vanilla.
 Stir in flour, baking powder, and salt.
-Carefully fold in 1 cup remaining fresh blueberries.
+Carefully fold in remaining 1 1/2 cups fresh blueberries.
 Do not overmix batter.

 - Scoop muffin batter into prepared muffin cups, filling to the top.
-Spoon 1 teaspoon of cooked blueberry mixture into the center of each muffin.
+Spoon a small dollop of cooked blueberry mixture into the center of each muffin.
 Using a sharp utensil, swirl blueberry mixture into batter.
+If you have extra blueberries, I suggest placing several blueberries on the top of each muffin before baking.
 Sprinkle with sparkling or turbinado sugar.

-- Bake until the muffin tops are lightly golden -- 17-20 minutes.
+- Bake until the muffin tops are lightly golden -- 18-22 minutes.
+If the muffins are larger, the baking time may need to be increased.
 Cool for 5 minutes before removing from pan.
 Serve with butter.

 Happy Baking, my friends! xo